Upper School Curriculum

 Math Course I

 This course begins to engage middle school students in analytical and abstract thinking.
-Topics in Course II are interwoven with applied arithmetic in order to build operational and problem-solving skills.
-The language of algebra is introduced along with two-step equations, inequalities, factors, integers, exponents, proportions, geometric formulas, positive, negative, rational numbers and statistics.
+Topics in Pre-Algebra are interwoven with applied arithmetic in order to build operational and problem-solving skills.
+The language of algebra is introduced along with two-step equations, inequalities, factors, integers, exponents, proportions, geometric formulas, positive, negative, rational numbers and probability.
 An emphasis on mastery of skills assures success in future math courses.

 Algebra I/Part 1